Collective Against Islamophobia in France: Dissolution

 In October 2020, following the murder of Samuel Paty, the CCIF was one of 51 organisations listed to be inspected by the French government because of suspected links to Islamism; some of them, such as the CCIF, were deemed "separatist" according to the Interior Minister Gérald Darmanin.
 Darmanin tweeted: "I am going to propose the dissolution of CCIF and Barakacity, organisations that are enemies of the Republic".
 Several French politicians declared to be in favor of the dissolution, such as Manuel Valls, Julien Aubert, Bruno Retailleau, Nicolas Bay, Jordan Bardella.

 Darmanin's call to dissolve the group was criticized by NGOs Amnesty international, and European Network Against Racism, concerned that this could undermine freedoms of expression and association.

 It is alleged that the CCIF had provided legal resources to the father who had brought Paty to public attention.
 The organisation's response was that it was still in the process of researching the father's claim, and does not intervene in freedom of speech controversies like the one involving Paty.

 In November, the CCIF announced it had already dissolved itself voluntarily shortly after moving its activities and headquarters abroad.
-It is nevertheless dissolved by decree of the Council of Ministers of France at the beginning of December.
-Human Rights Watch and Human Rights League (France) denounced this decision.
-The Council on American–Islamic Relations offered his support.
+It was nevertheless dissolved by decree of the Council of Ministers of France at the beginning of December.
+Human Rights Watch and France's Human Rights League denounced this decision.
+The Council on American–Islamic Relations offered its support.

 The CCIF filed a complaint against Darmanin in the Cour de Justice de la République because of his unproven accusation of a direct involvement of the CCIF in the murder of Samuel Paty, and it has announced in a press release it will contest the decree in the Council of State.
-The judicial inquiry hasn't retained the hypothesis of an implication of the CCIF in the murder.
+The judicial inquiry did not sustain the hypothesis of an implication of the CCIF in the murder.

 Reconstitution in Belgium

-In 2021, the organisation declared it was relocating to Belgium's capital Bruxelles under a new name: Collectif contre l'islamophobie en Europe (CCIE).
-The move is followed by the security services of Belgium according to Belgian justice minister Vincent Van Quickenborne, who declares that in Belgium it is not planned to outlaw associations, in order not to undermine freedom of association, but that it is possible to prosecute extremist people.
+In 2021, the organisation declared it was relocating to Belgium's capital Brussels under a new name: Collectif contre l'islamophobie en Europe (CCIE).
+The move was followed by the security services of Belgium according to Belgian justice minister Vincent Van Quickenborne, who declared that in Belgium it was not planned to outlaw associations, in order not to undermine freedom of association, but that it was possible to prosecute extremist individuals.
 He drew a parallel to the radical group Sharia4Belgium which itself had never been dissolved but 30 of its members had been indicted in court proceedings.